animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > His state of consciousness is loyal to the point that it does not raise the red flag until nearly all life is lost, if then.
 Jeremiah is brave.
 >
 > Jeremiah had the bravery to go places others wouldn’t.
-Psychiatrists would be unlikely to have the bravery to do a proper control study on whether tequila might actually just be better for many use cases than benzos. ["The man who passes the sentence should swing the sword,"](https://youtu.be/_lSjlt59yjw?si=1sboUg9FBLXlMm1Q) and most psychiatrists have enough experience and familiarity with alcohol to have the wisdom not to prescribe it beyond the basic use cases where it might enrich a person’s life more than hurt it.
+Psychiatrists would be unlikely to have the bravery to do a proper control study on whether tequila might actually just be better for many use cases than benzos. ["He who passes the sentence should swig the sword,"](https://youtu.be/_lSjlt59yjw?si=1sboUg9FBLXlMm1Q) and most psychiatrists have enough experience and familiarity with alcohol to have the wisdom not to prescribe it beyond the basic use cases where it might enrich a person’s life more than hurt it.
 >
 > And he has a good Jewish sense of humor sometimes.